dykyi-roman/service-oriented-architecture/README.md

 ## Swagger

-Simplify API development for users, teams, and enterprises with the Swagger open source and professional toolset.
-Find out how Swagger can help you design and document your APIs at scale
+Swagger provides more benefits than just helping create clear API documentation for users, teams, and enterprises with the Swagger open source and professional toolset.

-Link on the official documentation [here](https://swagger.io/).
+Find out how Swagger can help you design and document your APIs at scale.
+Link on the official documentation you find [here](https://swagger.io/).

 ## Metrics(Prometheus+Grafana+AlertManager+Node-exporter+Cadvisor+...)

 ![image](metrics/docs/monitoring-stack.png)

-Monitoring is the collection of metrics and the presentation of these metrics in a convenient form (tables, graphs, scales, notifications, reports).
+Monitoring helps me ensure that all my services in good health.
+For that, I use a collection of metrics, and the presentation of these metrics in a convenient form (tables, graphs, scales, notifications, reports).
-The more components in your system (microservices), the greater the load on it, the more expensive the downtime, the more important it is to have a good monitoring system.
+The more components in my system (microservices), the greater the load on it, the more expensive the downtime, the more important it is to have a good monitoring system.
 Prometheus is not a “set-up and works” solution.
 This is a platform, a set of tools that allows you to do the monitoring you need.

 ## Travis CI

+I host the source code for almost all of my projects on GitHub and have Travis CI run automated tests as soon as the code there is updated.
+This help me ensure the quality of our code and simplifies the automation of related tasks, such as releasing new versions of my software.
+Another advantage for me with Travis CI is that the service is free for open source projects, and most of my code is open source.

-## Ressources:
+## Resources:

 [Messaging Patterns for Event-Driven Microservices](https://solace.com/blog/messaging-patterns-for-event-driven-microservices/)